Skip to content(if available)orjump to list(if available)

 Terr_

 There is no single "just simply" though.
-All good communication is based on an (inherently fallible) estimate of the recipient's mental-state, priorities, and knowledge-base.
+All communication is based on an (inherently fallible) estimate of the recipient's mental-state, priorities, and knowledge-base.

 mrtksn